 Ford Expedition First Generation (1997–2002)

 The first-generation Ford Expedition replaced the discontinued two-door Ford Bronco.
-Like the Bronco, it was based on the Ford F-150, but had four doors and offered the likes of optional three-row seating for up to nine passengers, first-row captain’s chairs, leather seats, illuminated running boards, heated sideview mirrors, power moon roof, and dual-zone climate control.
-Similarly to the F-150, the base trim was an XLT.
+Like the Bronco, it was based on the Ford F-150, but had four doors and offered the likes of optional three-row seating for up to nine passengers, first-row captain's chairs, leather seats, illuminated running boards, heated sideview mirrors, power moon roof, and dual-zone climate control.
+Similar to the F-150, the base trim was an XLT.

-Because it was based on the F-150, the Expedition featured a body-on-frame construction, and was also was available with automatic full-time ControlTrac four-wheel drive with a two-speed transfer case and center multi-disc differential.
+Because it was based on the F-150, the Expedition featured a body-on-frame construction and was also available with automatic full-time ControlTrac four-wheel drive with a two-speed transfer case and center multi-disc differential.
 It also introduced an optional, electronically controlled pneumatic air suspension system, which could raise and lower the vehicle depending on road and load conditions.

 This generation was rear-wheel drive as standard, while four-wheel drive was available.
-It offered two V8 engines of 4.6 and a 5.4 liters, and the only transmission was a four-speed automatic.
+It offered two V8 engines of 4.6 and 5.4 liters, and the only transmission was a four-speed automatic.

 This Expedition got a mid-cycle refresh in 1999, comprising a new grille and new front bumper that incorporated the fog lamps into the lower valance on the exterior, along with a new dashboard, gauge cluster, radio, and HVAC controls inside.
-This was also the year Expedition got a digital odometer for the first time. and the V8 engines got a little more power.
+This was also the year Expedition got a digital odometer for the first time.
+And the V8 engines got a little more power.

 Kelley Blue Book stated that the national average transaction price for a vehicle of this generation ranged from $2,000 and $3,000, and we saw listings from $1,000 for a high-mileage model in fair condition to $19,000 for an Eddie Bauer with the flagship engine in excellent condition.